Susanville, California: Transportation

 Susanville lies at the junction of California State Routes 36 and 139.
 Highway 139 heads north to the Oregon border as a direct route to Klamath Falls.
-Highway 36 runs west to Red Bluff, then east to where it terminates with U.S. Route 395 just outside Susanville's city limits.
+Highway 36 runs west to Red Bluff, and east to where it terminates with U.S. Route 395 just outside Susanville's city limits.
 U.S. 395 connects Alturas to the north and Reno to the south.
+California State Route 44 has its eastern terminus a short distance west of town, at an intersection with Highway 36.
+It runs west to Redding.